tonethar/IGME-430-Spring-2020/notes/domo-maker-hints.md

 - Before you get started, follow the instructions in the “Setting up Redis for Local use” PDF in myCourses

-5) Don’t forget to start up `mongod`, and when you head to the browser, go to the “/“ path to login.
+- In step #5,  Don’t forget to start up `mongod`, and when you head to the browser, go to the “/“ path to login.

 - Note: The instructions in step #5 refer to the fact that you need Redis “running for this”, and later on in step #6 it says “BUT keep Redis open”, and later on in step #8 it refers to Redis “running as a service”.
 You can ignore these directives because we have set up Redis the the cloud, not on our local machine,  per the “Setting up Redis for Local use” PDF.

-7) To run 2 instances of the server at the same time on different ports:
+- In step #7, to run 2 instances of the server at the same time on different ports:
     - kill the server, and then restart it with `npm start`  (NOT `npm run nodemon`)
     - change the port number in the source code
     - make a second powershell window and start the server with `npm start`

-8-10) Ignore these steps.
+- In steps #8-#10, ignore these steps.
 They are only applicable if you have downloaded and installed Redis

 - after you deploy to Heroku, if things are not working, check the app logs from your console with:
   - `heroku logs -t --app APP-NAME`